 "You are on my bridge," Imperialdramon's voice rumbled around him.

 Davis blinked.
 "You've got a bridge?" he asked.

-"We must protect the city from Kokytomon, but I cannot keep track of its movements," Imperialdramon continued.
+"We must protect the city from Kokytomon, but I cannot keep track of its movements," Imperialdramon said.
 "Davis… you must guide my flight and my actions from that seat.
 I am certain your skills will bring us victory."

 Davis breathed a few times, then reached out and grabbed the stick.
 It felt warm and firm in his hand, not a perfect fit but pretty close.
 His brow furrowed and determination coursed through his bladder.
 "All right," he said, "let's do this."

 Imperialdramon's engines revved and he took off, the sudden G-forces mashing Davis into the seat like a rag doll with its hands taped to the controls.
-Davis's lungs couldn't decide whether to gasp or groan at the pressure, so they made a noise halfway between the two inside his clenched teeth.
+His lungs couldn't decide whether to gasp or groan at the pressure, so they made a noise halfway between the two inside his clenched teeth.

-Imperialdramon flew towards Kokytomon, who screamed and dove at him, firing another stream of missiles.
+Imperialdramon flew towards Kokytomon, who screamed and dove at him with another stream of missiles.
 As the projectiles closed in, however, Imperialdramon dove straight down, scraping his wings against two buildings and almost burying his face in the road.
 Davis yelped as he slammed down onto the control panel and smashed his cheek into the monitor; he had meant to pull up, but he had pushed the stick forwards.
 "Whoops!" he said, pushing himself up.
 "Can you reverse engines?!"